History of antisemitism: Nationalism and racial antisemitism

 While many Jews assimilated, nationalists sought new ways to exclude them, leading to the emergence of racial antisemitism.
 19th century writers like Arthur de Gobineau promoted theories of "Aryan" racial supremacy.
 In 1835, the historian Friedrich Schubert labeled Jews "an Asiatic tribe" incapable of being part of the German nation.
-The newly-coined term, "antisemitism", was a product of this racialized thinking, most extensively popularized by Wilhelm Marr.
+The newly coined term, "antisemitism", was a product of this racialized thinking, most extensively popularized by Wilhelm Marr.
 In his 1879 pamphlet, "The Victory of Judaism over Germandom," Marr depicted a racial conflict between Germans and Jews, asserting that liberalism and Jewish emancipation had allowed them to dominate German finance and industry.
 He argued this struggle could only end with the destruction of one race by the other and that a Jewish victory would mean the end of the German people.
 Marr founded the League of Antisemites in 1879, which advocated for the forced removal of Jews from Germany.
 This racial concept of antisemitism quickly spread across Europe, to France, Austria and elsewhere, with rabidly antisemitic books and newspapers, like Édouard Drumont's La Libre Parole (The Free Speech) and its motto "France for the French", blaming Jews for all the nation's problems and portraying them as a threat to all Frenchmen.

 This was exacerbated by capitalism, with its mass production and industrialized agriculture, which threatened the livelihood of artisans and peasants.
 Nationalist politicians blamed Jews for these ills.
 The influx of Jewish refugees fleeing persecution in Tsarist Russia in the 1880s also fueled antisemitism.
 In 1887 Austrian nationalist parties, advocating racist policies against minorities, voted for a bill to restrict the immigration of Russian and Romanian Jews.
-Similarly, antisemitic political parties in Germany adopted a strong Christian identity and sought to restrict the immigration of Russian Jews, as a first step toward striping all rights from Jews.
+Similarly, antisemitic political parties in Germany adopted a strong Christian identity and sought to restrict the immigration of Russian Jews, as a first step toward stripping all rights from Jews.
 In 1897, the populist Karl Leuger, became mayor of Vienna, by wielding antisemitism and policies against Slavic minorities as a tool to gain political power and mobilize the masses.
 Carl Schorske, called this "politics in a new key," characterized by emotion, charismatic leadership, and mass movements, with antisemitism playing a major role, in contrast to the earlier, more rational, parliamentary liberalism.
-Adolf Hitler, who spent the years 1907-1913 in Vienna, later described Karl Leuger as a major inspiration.
+Adolf Hitler, who spent the years 1907–1913 in Vienna, later described Karl Leuger as a major inspiration.